The following awards are given out during the Symposium recognizing the leaders in the field of cornea and eye banking.

 Dohlman Award (Cornea Society Award)

-The recipient of the Paton Award presents the Paton lecture during the Fall Educational Symposium.
-The Paton Award is the EBAA's highest honor for corneal surgeons, and is presented annually to an ophthalmologist in recognition of his/her outstanding contribution to the EBAA's development and for exemplifying the precepts of R. Townley Paton, M.D., the father of modern eye banking and the founder of the first eye bank established in the United States.
+The R. Townley Paton Award is the EBAA's highest honor for corneal surgeons, and is presented annually to an ophthalmologist in recognition of his/her outstanding contribution to the EBAA's development and for exemplifying the precepts of R. Townley Paton, M.D., the father of modern eye banking and the founder of the first eye bank established in the United States.

 Troutman Cornea Award (Cornea Society Award)

 Dr. Richard Troutman, one of the founders of the Castroviejo Cornea Society and its second president, has graciously established the Troutman Cornea Prize.
 The award is bestowed annually by the Society for the paper published in Cornea during the previous year judged to be most outstanding and innovative, and authored by an investigator 40 years of age or younger.
-The recipient will receive an award of $5,000 and the opportunity to present his/her work at the annual scientific meeting of the Cornea Society just prior to the AAO meeting.
+The recipient will receive an award of $5,000 and the opportunity to present their work at the Cornea and Eye Bank Forum just prior to the AAO meeting.